DrAlbertCruz/CMPS-3240-Benchmarking/README.md

 This lab requires the following software:

-* `gcc` version 8.3.0
+* `gcc`
 * `make`
 * `git`

-`odin.cs.csubak.edu` has these already installed.
+A department server already has these installed.
 If you're on your own machine running Ubuntu/Debian and you're not certain if these things are installed run:

 ```bash
 $ sudo apt install build-essential git